Martchus/reflective-rapidjson/README.md

 It makes most sense to specify the same options for the code generator as during the actual compilation.
 This way the code generator uses the same flags, defines and include directories as the compiler and hence behaves like the compiler.
 When using the CMake macro, it is possible to automatically pass all compile flags, compile definitions and include directories from certain targets to the code generator.
-Those targets can be specified using the Macro's `CLANG_OPTIONS_FROM_TARGETS` argument.
+Those targets can be specified using the macro's `CLANG_OPTIONS_FROM_TARGETS` argument.

 #### Notes regarding cross-compilation
 * For cross compilation, it is required to build the code generator for the platform you're building on.